Energy

 • in locations where weather conditions do not allow passive design to work effectively, e.g. strong hot or dry winds, dust, pollen

-Mechanical cooling options are fans, heat pumps, evaporative coolers and air conditioners.
+Mechanical cooling options are fans, heat pumps, evaporative coolers and mechanical ventilation.

 Fans

 Fans move air and increase air velocity within a room.
 They don’t actually change the air temperature, but the increase in air movement makes people feel cooler.
+Fans should therefore be switched off when rooms are not occupied.
 Fans can be fixed or portable.
-They are generally cheap to buy, relatively easy to install and comparatively cheap to run.
+They are generally cheap to buy, relatively easy to install, and comparatively cheap to run.
+This is especially true of ceiling fans – some new models use as little as 4 watts of electricity at their lowest setting and 18 watts at the highest setting.
+Specify fans with an airflow efficiency of at least 200 m3/hr/W.

-Ceiling-mounted fans are often effective at moving the air in a room to provide cooling.
-They can also be useful in winter as they can be used to move the warmer air at ceiling level back down into the occupied space where it is more useful.
+While fans can make people feel cooler, their cooling potential is limited to the equivalent of around 3ºC, which is less than that of heat pumps.
+They can also be useful in winter as they can be used to move the warmer air at ceiling level back down into the occupied space.

 Heat pumps

 Until recently in New Zealand, reverse cycle heat pumps have tended to be installed primarily to provide heating.
-However, more people with heat pumps have begun to use them for summer cooling as well as winter heating, resulting in an increase in their use as well as increased electricity costs to households that have traditionally not used active cooling systems.
+However, people with heat pumps are increasingly using them for summer cooling as well as winter heating, resulting in increased electricity costs to households that have traditionally not used active cooling systems.

 It is important to note (and to advise your clients) that heat pump energy efficiency decreases as the difference between the indoor and outdoor temperature increases – as it gets hotter outside, it takes more time and electricity to cool the air inside the home.